-Know someone that has plans to take part in long multi-day hikes?
-Then a pair of hiking poles are a great way to save the knees and prevent injuries.
-If you’re on a full day of hiking in the mountains you’ll gain and descend a lot of elevation.
-So, it’s easy for your legs to get tired and a pair of hiking poles will pay off.
+If there are plans to take part in a long day or multi-day hike a pair of hiking poles are a great way to save your knees and prevent injuries.
+When out for a full day of hiking in the mountains you’ll gain and descend a lot of elevation.
+So, it’s easy for legs to get tired and a pair of hiking poles will pay off.
 Although I don’t always need hiking poles, they are always in my pack.
 I almost ALWAYS end up using at least one while I’m descending a mountain.

 Black Diamond is a company dedicated to mountain sports and has worked hard to craft wonderful products.
 I personally use the Black Diamond FLZ Hiking Poles, but there are some other great poles out there produced by companies like REI and MSR.
 “Z” poles are fantastic as they’re lightweight and can be stashed inside a backpack should you not need them.